AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/style-theme-forms.md

 ```

-* Selector: This CSS targets all input elements that are located within an element that has the class `form-otp`.
-Your HTML structure follows conventions of the Form Block, this implies there's a container marked with the class "form-otp" holds the field with the name "otp".
+This CSS targets all input elements that are located within an element that has the class `form-otp`.
+Your form's HTML structure follows conventions of the Form Block, this implies there's a container marked with the class "form-otp" holds the field with the name "otp".

-* Property and Value: The code applies `letter-spacing: 2px`.
-This CSS property controls the spacing between individual letters within the text content of the input field.